nikic/llvm-project/llvm/docs/LangRef.rst

     or has other side-effects, the behavior is undefined.
 If a function reads from or writes to a readnone pointer argument, the behavior is undefined.

+    Note that the readnone calls may access ``thread-id`` in a presplit coroutine.
 ``readonly``
     On a function, this attribute indicates that the function does not write through any pointer arguments (including ``byval`` arguments) or otherwise